 External Ids for UCP2 Gene

 Mitochondrial uncoupling proteins (UCP) are members of the larger family of mitochondrial anion carrier proteins (MACP).
 UCPs separate oxidative phosphorylation from ATP synthesis with energy dissipated as heat, also referred to as the mitochondrial proton leak.
 UCPs facilitate the transfer of anions from the inner to the outer mitochondrial membrane and the return transfer of protons from the outer to the inner mitochondrial membrane.
 They also reduce the mitochondrial membrane potential in mammalian cells.
 Tissue specificity occurs for the different UCPs and the exact methods of how UCPs transfer H+/OH- are not known.
 UCPs contain the three homologous protein domains of MACPs.
 This gene is expressed in many tissues, with the greatest expression in skeletal muscle.
 It is thought to play a role in nonshivering thermogenesis, obesity and diabetes.
 Chromosomal order is 5'-UCP3-UCP2-3'. [provided by RefSeq, Jul 2008]

 GeneCards Summary for UCP2 Gene

 UCP2 (Uncoupling Protein 2) is a Protein Coding gene.
 Diseases associated with UCP2 include Obesity Bmiq4 and Hyperinsulinism Due To Ucp2 Deficiency.
-Among its related pathways are Metabolism and The fatty acid cycling model.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Mitochondrial Uncoupling Proteins.
 An important paralog of this gene is UCP3.

 UniProtKB/Swiss-Prot for UCP2 Gene